llYuGll/logic-ic-emulator/Docs/SN74LS181_help.md

 ```
-credit for table to TI datasheet for function table image and chat-gpt for converting it into text.
+credit  to TI datasheet for function table image and chat-gpt for converting it into text.